andyzeng/visual-pushing-grasping/README.md

 python evaluate.py --session_directory 'logs/YOUR-SESSION-DIRECTORY-NAME-HERE' --method SPECIFY-METHOD --num_obj_complete N
 ```

-where `SPECIFY-METHOD` can be `reactive` or `reinforcement`, depending on how your model was trained. `--num_obj_complete N` defines the number of objects that need to be picked in order to consider the task completed.
+where `SPECIFY-METHOD` can be `reactive` or `reinforcement`, depending on the architecture of your model.

+`--num_obj_complete N` defines the number of objects that need to be picked in order to consider the task completed.
 For example, when evaluating our pre-trained model in the demo test case, `N` should be set to 6:

 ```shell
 python evaluate.py --session_directory 'logs/YOUR-SESSION-DIRECTORY-NAME-HERE' --method 'reinforcement' --num_obj_complete 6